 Acoustic Wave Therapy

 Acoustic Wave Therapy (AWT), also known as low-intensity extracorporeal shock wave therapy, uses sound vibrational waves to stimulate tissue and promote healing.
-AWT may be used to treat sexual dysfunction in men, including erectile dysfunction (ED), Peyronie’s disease and benign prostatic hypertrophy (BPH) and has been shown to benefit patients seeking relief from chronic pain conditions and to reduce cellulite.
+AWT may be used to treat sexual dysfunction in men, including erectile dysfunction (ED), Peyronie’s disease, and benign prostatic hypertrophy (BPH).
+It also has been shown to benefit patients seeking relief from chronic pain conditions and to reduce the appearance of cellulite.

 How does Acoustic Wave Therapy work?

 Patients typically undergo a series of treatments to achieve desired results, which varies based on type and severity of the condition.
-Most patients experience no pain during Acoustic Wave Therapy.
+Most patients experience little to no pain during Acoustic Wave Therapy.

 What are the side effects of Acoustic Wave Therapy?